 Plus that temp thing also explains that he could easily have just picked up the Guardian job recently.
 That would explain where he's been since February( when he said he would come back according to this very wiki).
 I seriously doubt he could have stayed in Chicago for two years without The Critic seeing him and I doubt that when the guardians go for food they wear their outfits(or they might just not care, but you can't eat though a mask).

-Malecite tracks the original map correct, not the photocopy.
+Malachite tracks the original map correct, not the photocopy.
 So, if it's a chainletter, shouldn't the Critic's original map have also been a photocopy?

-It was said that Malecite sent the map to the critic and placed a tracking spell on it.
+It was said that Malachite sent the map to the critic and placed a tracking spell on it.
 It's possible that he places tracking spells on every map he sends out.
 Team A's map however, was created by the Critic.

 Also he would have probably printed it out.
 It's possible it was basically a magical computer virus, and could be printed, but copying didn't carry it over.